 However, some vintners still use thick bottles for another reason.
 Just like a bottle’s label, its weight is a marketing tool.
 The reason is that many consumers connect weight with quality.
 Whether it’s a watch on the wrist, a luxury car, or a designer purse, a heavy item simply feels better and more valuable than a light one.
 With wine, it is not much different.
 Wine lovers tend to connect a heavy wine bottle with a better-quality wine.
 And vice versa, a light bottle might be considered cheap.
 Thus, winemakers still fill their wines into heavy bottles made from thick glass.
 In particular, wineries with a long tradition and a high reputation tend to follow this practice.

-WHY DO WINE BOTTLES HAVE A DIMPLE IN THE BOTTOM
+WHY DO WINE BOTTLES HAVE A DIMPLE IN THE BOTTOM?

 You might have wondered why the bottle of a wine bottle is concave or, in other words: Why there is a dimple.
 There is no consensus among wine lovers about this dimple’s original purpose, officially called “punt”.
 However, there are many theories.
 Some originated in similar concerns as the bottle color or the weight.